gabrielmathias/gabrielmathias/README.md

-- 👋 Hi, I’m @gabrielmathias
+- 👋 Hi, I’m @gabrielmathias a brazilian eclectic software developer that likes Java, Python, Perl and PHP!
-- 👀 I’m interested in ...
+- 👀 I’m interested in woodworking and electronics projects
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning German!!
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to
-- 📫 How to reach me ...
+- 📫 How to reach me on ://linkedin.com/in/gabrielmathias

 <!---
 gabrielmathias/gabrielmathias is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.